Hiking the Appalachian Trail: Beautiful Long Creek Falls in Blue Ridge, Georgia

 Location & Parking

 Directions: From Blue Ridge, go south on Aska Road 13.5 miles to end.
 Turn right onto Newport Road, go 4.5 miles to end.
-Turn left onto Doublehead Gap Road and continue on this road about .8 miles to intersection with dirt-gravel USFS Road 58 intersecting sharply from right.
+Next, turn left onto Doublehead Gap Road and continue on this road about .8 miles to intersection with dirt-gravel USFS Road 58 intersecting sharply from right.
 Turn onto FS 58 and continue into forest and uphill 5.3 miles to Three Forks.
 Noontootla Creek, a beautiful trout stream, is on the right as you ascend.
 (Directions courtesy of BlueRidgeMountains.com).

 This hike can be a bit confusing to find if you are not from the area.
 As you travel the slow 5.3 mile journey up the gravel road in the forest, be sure to watch out for the sole brown hiking sign (pictured above).
 Underneath, you will see the word falls written.
 When you come across this sign, you are in the right spot!
 Because we arrived so early in the morning there were not many other cars around, so we weren’t sure if it is was the right hike.
 Luckily, it ended up being the right trail.
-Just be on the lookout for the sign and most likely several cars parked along the road.
+Just be on the lookout for the sign and most likely several cars parked alongside the road.

 A few tips to make your hike more enjoyable